Kount/kount.github.io/_docs/ris-predictive-response.md

 ---
-title: RIS Predicitve Response - Test Environment
+title: RIS Predictive Response - Test Environment
 tags:
 ---

 Predictive Response is a mechanism that can be used by Kount merchants to submit test requests and receive back predictable RIS responses.
-This means that a merchant, in order to test RIS, can generate a particular request that is designed to provide one or more specific RIS responses and/or errors.
-The predictive response inquiries are not actual RIS inquiries, which means the data will never be submitted to the database and will not be displayed in the Agent Web Console.
+This means that a merchant, in order to test RIS, can generate a particular request that is designed to provide one or more specific RIS responses and/or errors. **The predictive response inquiries are not actual RIS inquiries, which means the data will never be submitted to the database and will not be displayed in the Agent Web Console.**

 The primary reason for having Predictive Response functionality is to diagnose error responses being received from RIS.
 For instance, a merchant may receive a large number of different error codes after submitting a RIS request.
 Most of these errors can be reliably reproduced by passing malformed, missing, or additional data in the RIS request.
 However, some of the errors are extremely difficult or even impossible to reproduce through simple means.
 There is no way to re-create these errors in a systematic or predictable fashion using RIS request input, rules, and/or Data Collector.